soda-research/vitrage/doc/source/add-new-datasource.rst

 The Transformer class understands the specific entity details and outputs a tuple with the following details:

- 1. The vertex with its new details to be added / updated / deleted.
+ 1. The vertex with its new details to be added/updated/deleted.
  2. List of tuples where each tuple consists of:

     a.
 Neighbor vertex with it's partial data so vitrage will know to where